mikybartoli1979/paper/paper.md

 John Smith, University of Somewhere Else
 Carlo Reggiani, University of Manchester

+#Abstract
+This paper does not make much sense.
+Does it?

 # Introduction
 Booking.com is a dominant platform allowing consumers to find and compare hotel rooms.
 The platform imposes Price Parity Clauses by which hotels commit to post the best price